 Important security milestones are mirrored in the "Milestones" project of the company.
 Proper Tags should be added, especially to vulnerabilities.
 We mostly use the tags: hackerone, github, pentest Tasks involving security are often cross-referenced in other projects in Clickup.
 Other teams requesting resources of the security team can simply create a task in Clickup and assign it to one of the security members.

 Static Code Analysis helps us find potential security vulnerabilities in the codebase.
 We use "LGTM" on our public GitHub repositories.
-We have decided not to purchase a license for our closed repos.
 For every pull request or ad-hoc as queried on other parts of the code, LGTM analyses the code and provides alerts with recommendations to fix.
 We use LGTM the following way:

 LGTM is enabled for all public repos